zl-cheng/kthena/docs/kthena/docs/reference/crd/workload.serving.volcano.sh.md

 _Underlying type:_ _string_

-SelectPolicyType defines the type of select olicy.
+SelectPolicyType defines the selection strategy type for scaling operations.

 _Validation:_
 - Enum: [Or And]